AsaadAlmughrabi/cryptography/README.md

-# Vigenère Cipher Implementation
+# Caesar Cipher Implementation in Python

-This Python script demonstrates encryption and decryption using the Vigenère cipher.
+This Python script demonstrates encryption and decryption using the Caesar cipher.

+## Overview

+The Caesar cipher is a substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.

 ## Usage